Guide to mortgage closing costs: Average mortgage costs and how to keep yours low

 Flood certification indicates what level of flooding danger threatens your property.
 The federal government assigns flood zones to areas, and some of those are more prone to flooding than others.
 If you’re in a flood zone, you’ll have to purchase flood insurance to get a mortgage.

-If your property is in a flood zone but high enough that it is not in danger of flooding, an “elevation certificate” can take the place of flood insurance.
-Note that an elevation certificate costs about $350, while an ordinary flood certificate costs approximately $20.
+If your property is in a flood zone but high enough that it is not in danger of flooding, you can initiate an “elevation certificate” to prove you don’t need flood insurance.
+Note that an elevation certificate requires commissioning an engineer to evaluate the home’s elevation, and can cost $350 or more.

-Your county charges fees to process the records ($20 to $200 or more) when a property changes hands, and you’ll likely pay a tax as well.
+Your county charges fees to process the records when a property changes hands, and you’ll likely pay a tax as well.
 This tax goes by many names: real estate conveyance, mortgage transfer, documentary stamp, or property transfer.
 It ranges from zero (Alaska) to 3 percent of the property value (Delaware), according to the National Conference of State Legislatures.

 If you buy in a homeowners association, you’ll probably pay for a copy of the Covenants, Concessions and Restrictions (CC&Rs), a fee for the property manager to complete a condo survey for the lender, and a fee to transfer ownership records.